BIOP/ijp-operetta-importer/README.md

 PerkinElmer Operetta Importer Command and API
 ======================================

-This is a (beta) new and improved version of the original Operetta Importer Script we had writted in Groovy a couple of years ago.
+This is an improved version of the original Operetta Importer Script we had written in Groovy a couple of years ago.

 ## Features